bgruening/multiPhATEb/README.md

 ABOUT THE MULTI-PHATE PIPELINE DRIVER

-MultiPhATE is a throughput version of PhATE, which is described below.
-The multiPhate.py code takes a single argument (hereafter referred to as, "multiPhate.config"; use sample.multiPhate.config as starting point) and uses it to generate a phate.config file (suitably named) for each genome being annotated.
+multiPhATE is a throughput version of PhATE, which is described below.
+The multiPhate.py code is a command-line program that takes a single argument (hereafter referred to as, "multiPhate.config"; use sample.multiPhate.config as starting point) and uses it to generate a phate.config file (suitably named) for each genome being annotated.
 Then, multiPhate.py invokes the PhATE pipeline (via phate_runPipeline.py) for each genome.

 ABOUT THE PHATE PIPELINE